 Restoring Individual Tables¶

 In server versions prior to 5.6, it is not possible to copy tables between servers by copying the files, even with innodb_file_per_table.
-However, with the Percona XtraBackup, you can export individual tables from any InnoDB database, and import them into Percona Server with XtraDB or MySQL 5.6 (The source doesn’t have to be XtraDB or or MySQL 5.6, but the destination does).
+However, with the Percona XtraBackup, you can export individual tables from any InnoDB database, and import them into Percona Server for MySQL with XtraDB or MySQL 5.6 (The source doesn’t have to be XtraDB or or MySQL 5.6, but the destination does).
 This only works on individual .ibd files, and cannot export a table that is not contained in its own .ibd file.

 Exporting is done in the preparation stage, not at the moment of creating the